0xt0pus/0xt0pus.com/content/posts/Machine-Writeups/keeper-HackTheBox.md

 ![](/writeups/Keeper-Hackthebox/7.png)

 This was the dump of the `Keepass` application.
 The keepass application below 2.54 has the vulnerability, in which the master password is stored in the memory of the system.
-There is an official POC https://github.com/vdohney/keepass-password-dumper.git, which can be used to obtain the password from the master password from the memory.
+There is an official POC https://github.com/vdohney/keepass-password-dumper.git, which can be used to obtain the master password from the memory.
 As I was not having the dotnet environment installed, I found the alternative python based implementation [HERE](https://github.com/matro7sh/keepass-dump-masterkey) .
 So I used the python based implementation.
 I used this one and retrieved the password as shown below.
 ![](/writeups/Keeper-Hackthebox/8.png)

 ## Privilege Escalation